Elites, Population Control, and the Myth of Self-Governance

 To run the world in this sense does not mean omnipotent control.
 It means designing the incentive structures, regulatory frameworks, institutional systems, and information architectures that shape how society behaves, what it rewards, and how it interprets itself.

 They are not unified.
 They compete.
 They miscalculate.
 They are constrained by law, markets, rival factions, and public reaction.
-But they operate at a level of abstraction and coordination that most people do not.
+But they operate at a level of coordination and system awareness that most people do not.
 That asymmetry is real.

 I. The Herd Problem: Why We Do Not Self-Regulate